Easy Embroidery transfers – How to transfer embroidery designs to fabric easily and perfectly

 Do not confuse a dress maker’s carbon with the normal office carbon.
 You will get smudge marks if you use the office carbon but not with the dress maker’s carbon.
 This is a very suitable method even for very complex designs.
-You get the carbon paper in many colors-the common colours are red, green, yellow, blue and white.
-You should be using the light colored sheets on dark colored fabric and dark colored sheets on light coloured fabric for the design to be visible.
+You get the carbon paper in many colors-the common colors are red, green, yellow, blue and white.
+You should be using the light colored sheets on dark colored fabric and dark colored sheets on light colored fabric for the design to be visible.

 The marks will disappear after a wash, even the ones with office carbon.
 With embroidery, even if some marks remain these will be embroidered over